-Over a year ago, I wrote that Internet Explorer 6 was still important enough in terms of market share for website developers to keep supporting it.
+Around a year ago, I would have said that Internet Explorer 6 was still important enough in terms of market share for website developers to keep supporting it.

 Well, times change.
 Over the last year, I’ve become increasingly frustrated that Internet Explorer 6 can’t render modern websites very well.
 No surprise, since the darn thing is nearly a decade old.
 Many of us wouldn’t consider driving a car that’s that old and none of us would consider a ten-year-old computer a credible working tool.

 The main reason that Internet Explorer limps along, like a sad old dog that really would be better off out of its misery, is that certain types of organisation have locked themselves into it.
 Often, it’s because internal line-of-business applications or Intranets have been coded specifically (and myopically) with Internet Explorer 6 solely in mind.
 They don’t really have a choice: they have to stick in the past otherwise their vital systems won’t run.
 There are examples of these organisations in both the public and private sectors – and I’m sure this is a real headache to them.
 The UK Government has foolished decided to stick with Internet Explorer 6, citing the cost of upgrading – without fully considering the costs and risks of sticking with it.